basho-labs/little_riak_book/en/02-concepts.md

 Riak is a Key/Value (KV) database, built from the ground up to safely distribute data across a cluster of physical servers, called nodes.
 A Riak cluster is also known as a Ring (we'll cover why later).

-For now, we'll only consider the parts required to use Riak.
-Riak functions similar to a hashtable.
+For now, we'll only consider the concepts required to be a Riak users, and cover operations later.

+Riak functions similarly to a very large hashtable.
 Depending on your background, you may instead call it a map, or dictionary, or object.
-But the concept is the same: you store a value with an immutable key, and retrieve it later.
+But the idea is the same: you store a value with an immutable key, and retrieve it later.

 <h3>Key and Value</h3>